F Flusso/Isenberg Faucets: Best In-Depth Independent Review

 The warranty does not appear to have been drafted by a lawyer.
 It has many defects, some major and some minor.

-The most problematic are its multiple violations of the Magnuson-Moss Warranty Act (15 U.S.C. §2308), the federal law that governs the form and content of consumer product warranties in the U.S.
+The most problematic is its multiple violations of the Magnuson-Moss Warranty Act (15 U.S.C. §2308), the federal law that governs the form and content of consumer product warranties in the U.S.

-Apart from its prohibited provisions, other problems with the warranty lie in some of its language that may produce results not intended by Isenberg, a common defect in "cut and paste" warranties not drafted by a lawyer.
+Apart from its prohibited provisions, other problems with the warranty lie in some of its language that may produce results not intended by Flusso, a common defect in "cut and paste" warranties not written by a non-lawyer.

 Here is an example:

-The warranty on the old faucet is still in force because Buyer still owns "their home."
+The warranty on the old faucet is still in force because Buyer still owns "their home," the only requirement for the warranty to remain active.

 The question is: if the old faucet starts to leak, can Buyer claim under the warranty for the benefit of daughter Nell?

 And, the answer is "yes."
-The warranty is a contract, and in most states, a party to a contract can enforce the contract for the benefit of a person who is not a party to the contract.
+The warranty is a contract, and in most states, a party to a contract can enforce the contract for the benefit of a person who is not a party to the contract, a "third-party beneficiary" in lawyer-speak.

-However, its many flaws generally benefit the consumer, creating rights that Isenberg probably did not intend to provide.
-They do not detract from the level of consumer protection afforded by the warranty.
-While the warranty may cost the company, they are not likely to cost the consumer, so we can find no reason to deduct points from Isenberg's warranty score.
+However, its many flaws generally benefit the consumer, creating rights that Flusso probably did not intend to provide.
+The errors do not detract from the level of consumer protection afforded by the warranty.
+While the warranty may cost the company, it is not likely to cost the consumer, so we can find no reason to deduct points from Flusso's warranty score.

-For an example of a lifetime limited warranty that meets all of the requirements of Magnuson-Moss, see our Model Limited Lifetime Residential Warranty.
+For an example of a lifetime limited warranty that balances the rights of both company and consumer, and meets all of the requirements of Magnuson-Moss, see our Model Limited Lifetime Residential Warranty.

 A telephone call to the company's toll-free number was greeted by one of the longest voicemail messages we have ever encountered – extolling the company's 20 color finishes and Cascade tub filler – repeated twice before allowing the caller to leave a voice message to be answered "within 24 hours."

-The Better Business Bureau rates Isenberg's handling of consumer issues an A+, the highest rating on its scale of A+ to F. However, the company has not been vetted and accredited by the BBB and is not pledged to its high standards of business ethics.
+The company has not been vetted and accredited by the BBB and is not pledged to its high standards of business ethics.
 It should become accredited.

-Most of what you need to know about an Isenberg faucet, including its certifications and whether it is Watersense® or ADA qualified appears in the faucet's specification data or parts list all in English, and all well laid-out for easy comprehension.
+Most of what you need to know about a Flusso faucet, including its certifications and whether it is Watersense® or ADA qualified, appears in the faucet's specification data or parts list, and is well laid out for easy comprehension.

 Products are easy to find using filters arranged along the left edge of the web page.
 These allow the selection of faucets by location (kitchen or bath), collection (or Serie), finish, configuration (centerset, widespread, wall-mounted, etc.), number of handles, compliance with the Americans With Disabilities Act or Watersense®, flow rate, and handle type (knob or lever).